VenInf/nup23exam/README.md

 Look into console output to get the idea why it's not working.
 Trial and error are expected.

+P.S.
+Do chmod 755 for Linux/OSX and [disable Gatekeeper](https://disable-gatekeeper.github.io/) for OSX.

+#### WIFI - 15% ( 150 points )

+You're given a pcap file with captured WIFI traffic.
+Using all the tools you may find on the Internet, decrypt the traffic and find the flag.
+P.S.
+Flag is not so obvious seen, it's somewhere in the traffic exchange.

 #### TLS - 15% ( 150 points )

 You're given a binary for Linux/OSX Arm/OSX Intel/Windows that listens TCP port 4888 with custom SSL/TLS.